 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-5 costly investing mistakes
+Avoid common investing mistakes

-#1 Wrong asset allocation
+Investing mistake 1: Wrong asset allocation

 Anybody can become wealthy; asset allocation is how you stay wealthy.

-#2 Using a broker instead of a fiduciary
+Investing mistake 2: Using a broker instead of a fiduciary

-Why is the executive office concerned about the regulations of your broker?
-Because currently, brokers – also known as registered representatives, financial advisors, wealth advisors and more – are held to a “suitability standard” which does not require them to have their client’s best interests in mind.
-(Learn more about the fiduciary standard here.)
+During his time in the White House, President Obama urged the Department of Labor to update their regulations of the financial industry and implement a fiduciary standard.
+Why did the executive office take a close interest in broker regulations?
+Because brokers – also known as registered representatives, financial advisors, wealth advisors, and more – were held to a “suitability standard” which did not require them to have their client’s best interests in mind.

 So what does it cost you to receive conflicted advice?

-In other words, instead of a $10,000 retirement investment growing to more than $38,000 over those 35 years (after adjusting for inflation), it would be just over $27,500.
+Instead of a $10,000 retirement investment growing to more than $38,000 over those 35 years (after adjusting for inflation), you’d only receive $27,500

-#4 Overpaying for high-cost mutual funds
+Investing mistake 4: Overpaying for high-cost mutual funds

-The truth is that 96% of actively managed mutual funds do not beat the market over a 15-year span.
-Active managers are trying to beat the market by being a great stock picker.
-And the 4% that does beat the market is changing all the time, so betting on a jockey that won the last race does not mean that he will win again.
-Chasing performance is a fool’s errand.
+The truth is that 96% of actively managed mutual funds do not beat the market over 15 years.
+Active managers try to beat the market with great stock picks, but the 4% that achieves that constantly changes.
+Betting on a jockey who won the last race does not mean he will win again, and chasing performance is a fool’s errand.

 How badly does this actually hurt us?
-Over a 20-year period – December 31, 1993 through December 31, 2013 – the S&P 500 returned an average annual return of 9.28%.
+Over a 20-year period – December 31, 1993, through December 31, 2013 – the S&P 500 returned an average annual return of 9.28%.
 However, the average mutual fund investor made just over 2.54%, according to Dalbar, one of the leading industry research firms.
 That’s nearly an 80% difference!